-Dr Simon Nampindo, WCS Uganda Country Director intimated that the private sector is a good opportunity for investment, if only there is more presentation of creative win-win business ideas.
-“We must approach them while thinking like they do, break down scientific information innovatively and give them value for their businesses”, said Nampindo.
-He added that both local and international organizations have funds which they would gladly contribute to conservation if presented with appropriate justification.
+Dr. Simon Nampindo, WCS Uganda Country Director intimated that the private sector is a good opportunity for investment if only there is more presentation of creative win-win business ideas.
+“We must approach them while thinking as they do, break down scientific information innovatively and give them value for their businesses”, said Nampindo.
+He added that both local and international organizations have funds that they would gladly contribute to conservation if presented with appropriate justification.

 The training was facilitated by conservation consultant, José Galindo from Mentefectura, a leading organization in Quito Ecuador that offers consulting services, advisory, and knowledge management towards sustainable development.
 The participants were guided through successful case studies and tasked to come up with ideas that relate to and work in the Ugandan setting.